 Using a Potato and Baking Soda or Dish Soap

-- Dish soap or baking soda can be used to coat the cut end.
-You may want to try with both to see which is best to utilise.
+Dish soap or baking soda can be used to coat the cut end.
+You may want to try both to see which is best to utilize.

 Using Baking Soda

 After completely rinsing the sheet, shake it dry so that it is somewhat moist.